manabie-com/manabie-com.github.io/content/posts/github-actions-composite-workflows/index.md

 ##### **Handling different configurations for different environments**

-Assuming the environments have already been set up, the project ID, cluster name, etc... will not changed for each environment.
+Assuming the environments have already been set up, the project ID, cluster name, etc... will be the same for an environment.

 Thus, we can implement a simple switch case to tell the action which parameters to use: